 Sarah South, Ph.D.

-Associate Professor, University of Utah, School of Medicine, Department of Pediatrics
+Associate Professor, University of Utah, School of Medicine, Department of Pathology

-- Medical Director, Cytogenetics, Genetics Processing and Genome Microarray, ARUP Laboratories, Inc.
+- Medical Director, Cytogenetics, Genetics Processing and Genomic Microarray, ARUP Laboratories, Inc.

 - Clinical Cytogenetics Fellowship Director

 Dr. South received her PhD from the John Hopkins School of Medicine in human genetics and completed a postdoctoral research fellowship in prenatal genetics at the John Hopkins Hospital and a clinical cytogenetics fellowship at the University of Utah School of Medicine.
 She is board certified in clinical cytogenetics by the American Board of Medical Genetics.

 Dr. South serves on the American College of Medical Genetics Quality Assurance Committee; the Clinical Laboratory Standards Institute for FISH and Genomic Microarray Technologies; the International Standards for Cytogenomic Arrays Consortium, Evidence-Based Review Committee; and, the Genetic Testing Reference Material for Genomic Microarray Consortium.
 She is also an active member of the Children's Oncology Group (COG) and Southwestern Oncology Group (SWOG) and is on the Board of Directors for the American Cytogenetics Conference.

 Dr. South is the director of the ABMG-certified training program in clinical cytogentics and is a faculty member in the Genetic Counseling training program at the University of Utah.